Routine

 Key Takeaways

-• Using too much gel is the #1 mistake—it doesn't improve results and increases sensitivity
+• Using too much gel is the #1 mistake - it does not improve results and increases sensitivity.

-• Overusing kits can damage enamel and cause permanent sensitivity
+• Overusing kits can damage enamel and cause prolonged sensitivity.

-• Skipping post-treatment care reduces results and increases sensitivity risk
+• Skipping aftercare makes results fade faster and sensitivity worse.

-• Using on unsuitable teeth (crowns, veneers, damaged teeth) wastes time and money
+• Using whitening on unsuitable teeth wastes time and can create colour mismatch.

 Mistake #1: Using Too Much Gel